 In Zimbabwe, grave of Cecil Rhodes draws tourists, debate

-In this Feb.
-26, 2017, photo, the burial site of Cecil John Rhodes is seen at Matobo National Park in Zimbabwe.
 The remains of British imperialist Cecil John Rhodes lie under a slab of stone atop a granite hill in Zimbabwe, largely unscathed by political ferment over a man whose colonial legacy rankles many in Africa nearly a century after his death.
+Lizards scamper around a grave that, while occasionally vandalized, attracts tourists and has been tolerated by longtime ruler President Robert Mugabe, who turned 93 last month.

 Discussions